The Perfect 3 Days in Paris

 Notre Dame after the fire in May 2019

-You’re not far from Jardin du Luxembourg now.
-I can’t speak for the winter, but in the spring, it’s just stunning.
+After seeing Notre Dame, you’re not far from Jardin du Luxembourg.
+It’s not as nice in the winter, but in the spring and summer – it’s just stunning.

 Jardin du Luxembourg in May 2017